Ethics Across the Curriculum

 Mock Trial Team Earns a Bid to Nationals

-First time the team has earned a bid to the national competition in 15 years.
+It is the first time the team has earned a bid to the national competition in 15 years.